betheden/hebrew-grammar/content/particle_exhortation.rst

 בִּי
 ----

-NOTE: This particle appears the same but should not be confused with the preposition בְּ with 1st common singular :ref:`suffix_pronominal`.
+.. note:: This particle appears the same but should not be confused with the
+          preposition בְּ with 1st common singular :ref:`suffix_pronominal`.

 When paired with a vocative, the word בִּי strengthens the emotive force of the statement that follows.
 It is used for addressing someone who is